 Swelling to some degree is common after joint replacement.
 To reduce swelling, elevation is very helpful.
 Lying down, with your "toes above your nose" at least 30 minutes of every two hours is a good initial recommendation.
 You may need more or less time elevating your leg.
 The white stockings are also designed to reduce swelling.
-We generally recommend that you wear those stockings for 3 weeks after surgery.
-Excessive swelling with pain or tenderness in the calf, redness of the lower leg, and/or increased warmth of the leg, can be a sign of a blood clot.
+Excessive swelling with pain or tenderness in the calf, redness in the lower leg, and/or increased warmth in the lower leg, can be a sign of a blood clot.
 Patients frequently call to ask if their swelling is too much, and this is impossible to tell over the phone.
-If you feel you are excessively swollen with pain or tenderness, it is best investigated by exam and may require an ultrasound to rule out a blood clot.
+If you feel you are excessively swollen with pain or tenderness in the lower leg, it is best investigated by exam and may require an ultrasound to rule out a blood clot.